ritvikmath/jekyll-now/_posts/2018-1-6-LectureHallCheating.md

 We just need to ask ourselves one question: **if there were no cheating during the exam, how likely would it be to see a same score seating percentage of 3.86% or more?**.

 If the answer to this question is **fairly likely**, then we should not have any suspicion of cheating.
-However if the answer is **extremely unlikely**, we should be fairly confident that there was some cheating going on.
+However if the answer is **extremely unlikely**, we should be *fairly confident that there was some cheating going on*.

-To visually answer this question, let's see what part of the student seating pair same score distribution lies past 3.86%.
+To visually answer this question, let's see **what part of the student seating pair same score distribution lies past 3.86%**.

 <figure>
 <center>